wiiit-artificial-intelligence/llama/README.md

 Usage: ./run.sh [options]

 Options:
 -w, --nproc-per-node                Number of worker in one node.
 Default: 1 -n, --nodes                         Number of nodes.
 -i, --node-id                       Node ID in the cluster.
 -m, --master-addr                   Master address.
 Should be the IP address of node 0.
 -p, --master-port                   Master port.
 -d, --model-dir                     Path to model/checkpoint directory.
 -t, --tokenizer                     Path of model tokenizer.
 -task, --task                       Task to execute (chat or text).
 -device, --device                   Device (cpu or cuda).
 -prompt-file, --prompt-file         File with prompts.
 Chechk examples in prompts/ folder.
 -temperature, --temperature         Temperature of the model.
 Default 0.0 (deterministic inference).
+-do-profile, --do-profile           Enable pytorch profiling -profile-output, --profile-output   Output folder for profiling traces.
 -b, --batch                         Batch size.
 Defaults value.
 Text: 4.
 Chat: 6.
--l, --max_seq_len             Maximum sequence length.
+-l, --max-seq-len                   Maximum sequence length.
 Defaults value.
 Text: 128.
 Chat: 512.
 -h, --help                          Display this help and exit.

 Note:
 --nodes, --node-id, --master-addr, --master-port arguments should only be declared if you perform inference in more than one node.